-Communicates effectively in most instances across a range of topics.
+Communicates effectively, in most instances, across a range of topics.
 Comprehends most questions and responds with relevant information, opinions and some detail.

-Provides responses which are mostly clear and cohesive.
-Uses a range of vocabulary and simple sentence structures.
-Uses connectives and particles accurately and appropriately in most instances.
+Responses are mostly clear and cohesive.
+Competently uses a range of vocabulary and simple sentence structures.
 Includes some complex sentences with errors.

-Approaches questioning in a culturally appropriate register.
+Approaches questioning in a culturally appropriate manner by observing language conventions.

-Uses pronunciation that is reasonably accurate.
+Pronunciation is reasonably accurate.

 Identifies, and extracts and processes information from a variety of texts across a range of topics.
-Provides mostly accurate responses to literal questions and some correct responses to inferential questions.
+Provides mostly accurate responses to literal questions, and some correct responses to inferential questions.

-Sometimes selects the wrong word or phrase when consulting the dictionary, resulting in an inappropriate translation or interpretation.
+May select the wrong word or phrase when consulting the dictionary, resulting in an inappropriate translation or interpretation.